dicoded/free-cities/docs/TESTS.md

 ## TypeScript files

-Files that export general-purpose (i.e., not used for one specific task) should have a corresponding `.test.ts` file.
+Files that export general-purpose (i.e., not used for one specific task) functions should have a corresponding `.test.ts` file.
 Import the modules and create your tests here.